 Facing a federal investigation or indictment in Arlington, TX?
 Every second counts.
 From your first interaction with investigators to the final outcome, timing and strategy are everything.

 We offer confidential, no-pressure consultations to help you understand your rights, your options, and what comes next.
-Don’t wait until court is around the corner — our Arlington, TX federal defense team is prepared to act immediately on your behalf.
+Whether you’re under federal investigation, have received a target letter, or are already facing indictment, you want Combs Waterkotte’s Arlington, TX federal criminal defense lawyers to start protecting your rights and your future immediately.

 Call (314) 900-HELP now or contact us online and let’s start protecting your future today.